 4. Then I lay out the terrain and environment details, followed by any FX such as cloud cover, mist, or smoke.

-5. Next I add the main subjects such as characters (or any other noun) that is critical to the story.
+5. Next, I add the main subjects such as characters that are critical to the story.

-6. Once I have all of the elements in my scene I integrate the lighting, cast shadow, and other details that seat these elements into the scene.
+6. Once I have all of the elements in my scene, I integrate the lighting, cast shadows, and other details that seat these elements into the scene.

 8. When all of the dots have been connected, and the puzzle has now taken shape, it’s time for the final polish so the image can be shared with the world.